Elgg/Elgg/mod/zaudio/readme.txt

 Instructions:

-Drop into mod, enable in the admin planel and use.
+Drop into mod, enable in the admin panel and use.